pippinbarr/v-r-5/process/to-do.md

 - Build a few outdoor structures without thinking too hard about it just to populate the landscape a bit in a concentrated area (this can now be more directed by the [list of works](./list-of-works.md)).
 - Practice embedding a building into the landscape a little more so it's easy to enter (beware of this a bit though because it will involve terraforming and then I'll have to rebumpify the landscape?)
+- Try out making a building kit that might allow me (without shitty seams) to build out somewhat different room shapes?
+Like larger blocks all on a single scale that can be clipped into place.
+But do check out the texturing impact.

 ## Terrain